benathi/word2gm/README.md

 ```

 ## Dependencies
-This code is tested on Tensorflow 1.5.0 (Other version of tensorflow (1.0)+ might work as well).
+This code is tested on Tensorflow 1.5.0.
+The code should be compatible with Tensorflow 1.0 and above.

 For plotting, we use [ggplot](https://github.com/yhat/ggplot.git)
 ```